-Michael has prosecuted and defended in both the Magistrates’ and Crown Courts, and dealt with both trials and interim matters for a variety of offences.
-He has represented two clients in Parole Board hearings, including one particularly difficult matter involving a prisoner who had been convicted some 21 years’ prior for attempted murder.
+Michael has prosecuted and defended in the Magistrates’ and Crown Courts, and has dealt with both trials and interim matters for a variety of offences.
+He has represented several clients in Parole Board hearings, including one particularly difficult client who had been convicted for numerous sexual offences some 35 years prior, and another for manslaughter some 21 years prior.
+Michael is a Grade 1 prosecutor for the CPS.

-Outside of work, Michael is a fan of tennis and has historically been found in the Wimbledon area during the end of June and the beginning of July.
-Through travelling, Michael has also developed an interest for all things related to Italy.
+Outside of work, Michael is a fan of tennis and enjoys watching the Wimbledon Championships live at the All England Club in London.
+Michael enjoys travelling, and over the years has also developed an interest for all things related to Italy.

 The Honourable Society of the Inner Temple